Table of contents

 “It is essential to cut down the return on investment for the bad guys, by reacting and solving abuse cases as fast as possible, and being upfront with it.
 If they don’t benefit from it, their actions are likely to diminish, “ said Tobias.

 “We have to keep in mind that it is not always about volume, and sometimes we have to look for the needle in the haystack.
 You can be receiving thousands of reports every day and missing out on one that is crucial.
-So that’s where Abusix comes in, helping out to filter what really matters, even if it is not the largest in size,” stated Aistis, Director of R&D at IPXO.
+So that’s where Abusix comes in, helping out to filter what really matters, even if it is not the largest in size,” stated IPXO specialists.

 How to reduce spam and abuse cases in your network